SoftBank’s Vision Fund backs Flipkart in record India tech investment

 That deal was a record Indian investment at the time, so SoftBank is spending at least $1.5 billion this time around.
 It could well be more — much more.
 Bloomberg reported at the end of July that the two sides were in talks over a potential $2 billion investment and now Economic Times is saying it is higher still.

+“India is a land of vast opportunity.
+We want to support innovative companies that are clear winners in India because they are best positioned to leverage technology and help people lead better lives.
+As the pioneers in Indian e-commerce, Flipkart is doing that every day,” SoftBank CEO Masayoshi Son said in a statement.

-Beyond press speculation, a deal seemed on the cards when SoftBank CEO Mashayoshi Son admitted his interest in Flipkart at an investor meeting this week.
-Son also went public with his intention to invest in Uber — another much-rumored deal — although he also admitted that SoftBank is studying a potential deal with Uber’s U.S. rival Lyft.
+Beyond press speculation, a deal seemed on the cards when Son admitted his interest in Flipkart at an investor meeting this week.
+He also went public with his intention to invest in Uber — another much-rumored deal — although he also admitted that SoftBank is studying a potential deal with Uber’s U.S. rival Lyft.

 The Vision Fund announced an initial $93 billion close in May, but SoftBank is targeting a total close of $100 billion.
 The fund includes Apple, Qualcomm, UAE-based Mubadala Investment Company, Saudi Arabia’s PID public fund, Foxconn, and Foxconn-owned Sharp among its LP base.
 Early deals include ARM, Nvidia, Roivant Sciences, Improbable, Brain Corp, Plenty, SoFi and Guardant Health.